yule-li/MassFace/README.md

 # MassFace: an effecient implementation using triplet loss for face recognition.

 ## Introduction
 This project provide an efficient implementation for deep face recognition using Triplet Loss.
 When trained on [CASIA-Webface](http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html) and tested on on [LFW](http://vis-www.cs.umass.edu/lfw/),this code can achieve an 98.3% accuracy with softmax pretrain and 98.6% with CosFace pretrain.
-The framework using triplet loss can be seen as follow figure.
+The framework using triplet loss can be seen as the following figure.
 It contrains Data Sample, Feature Extractor, Triplet Selection and Triplet Loss modules.

 |![image](./images/framework.png) |
 |:--:|